 | | |

-The Best Homemade Sourdough Lasagna
+The Best Homemade Venison Lasagna

 Growing up my mom was always made homemade lasagna and in my mind, the more meat it had the better.
-You can use any kind of ground meat you like in this recipe (even an Italian sausage is delicious) .
+You can use any kind of ground meat you like in this recipe (even an Italian sausage is delicious).
 My go to is ground moose or elk as we always have that on hand in our freezer.

-sourdough lasagna ingredients
+Venison lasagna ingredients

 Sourdough Pasta Sheets– You can of course use regular pasta but the Sourdough pasta is even better!
 Find my recipe here https://cmbarndominium.com/the-best-sourdough-pasta/